cjb2k6/ironmon-tracker/README.md

   * In the Lua console, select Script from menu bar then select Open Script
     * Navigate to the folder containing the tracker files and open tracker.lua
   * Upon loading, there should be a message in the Lua console with your game version
-* Open the Tracker using the same bat file or command from the First Time Run

 ### Configuring the Tracker ###